 Q: How long does the packing take?

 A: After you've done it a few times, the average Hub should take 40 - 60 minutes, plus another 10 minutes or so to pack any custom items.
 An average Hub means 10-12 bags, and the variance in packing time is largely determined by how many items need bagging.
-For example, mushrooms, beans and snow peas need to be packed in paper or plastic bags and if there are 1-2 of these items in a week, the packing time will be closer to 60 minutes.
+For example, mushrooms, beans and snow peas need to be packed in paper bags and if there are 1-2 of these items in a week, the packing time will be closer to 60 minutes.

 Q: What else do I need as Hubster?